 Then in Lombardia, the Columba is the most famous dessert, a dove-shaped bread made with almonds, sugar and egg whites.
 Today this cake is known worldwide but originates in the region that boasts Milan.
 Another northern tradition is the Pinza Pasquale from Trieste, a sweet bread with a three-point cross carved on top.

 Every holiday in Italy has its own typical food.
-Easter is a particular exciting one for children since they receive over-sized, hollow chocolate eggs with a surprise inside.
+Easter is a particularly exciting one for children since they receive over-sized, hollow chocolate eggs with a surprise inside.
 Children wait in anticipation as they break an immense chocolate egg with embroidered sugar decoration.